pitfail/pitfail-reports/proposal/proposal.rst

 between users, and designing new derivatives.
 Users "compete" with one another by growing their portfolios and attempting to attain the highest net worth.

-Unlike existing trading simulations, PitFail is less focused on *simulation* than on *playing a game*.
+Unlike existing trading simulations, Pitfail is less focused on *simulation* than on *playing a game*.
 These existing simulations mimic the inconveniences of trading stock on real markets; while this is nice for future traders hoping to practice it is out of place and confusing to the vast majority of users.
-In contrast with the existing alternatives, PitFail offers the following differentiating features:
+In contrast with the existing alternatives, Pitfail offers the following differentiating features:

 - Zero-setup accounts